mentainha/m3o/cmd/api-ingress/README.md

 ## URL Generator

-The [URL](https://github.com/micro/services/tree/master/url) service provides link shortening and sharing.
+The [URL](https://github.com/micro/services/tree/master/url) service provides link generation and sharing.
 The URL Proxy fronts those urls as a single entrypoint at https://m3o.one.

 - Assumes url is of format `https://m3o.one/u/AArfeZE`